VictorPerezAsuaje/NovaReporting/README.md

 For this last use-case scenario, I'm developing a static HTML Templating Engine to help you if you find it fits your needs.

+The following scenarios are simple ones, with as little abstractions as possible for it to show as much of the important code as possible.
+Feel free to create the abstractions you need, group, extract or refactor it...
+The sky is the limit 🚀

 ### Razor Example

 **Razor View:**